 Member-owners save money.

 Through our Shop South Philly Program, member-owners receive exclusive discounts at dozens of local boutiques, restaurants, and other businesses.
-Once our store opens, member-owners will be entitled to various specials and sales, as well as patronage refunds in years to come.
+Per a resolution adopted by our Board of Directors, once our store opens, member-owners will be entitled to various specials and sales, as well as patronage refunds in years to come.